d4rkr00t/evo/README.md

 - [x] Rename to "evo" from "evoke"
 - [x] Throw an error when pnpm errors
 - [x] Throw if target doesn't exist
+- [x] Stricter overrides
+  - [x] Replace glob with a relative path to a group or a certain package
 - [ ] Workspaces struct
   - [ ] Store all WS
   - [ ] Store all updated WS